 This is an assessment of corruption within the political system.
 The most common form of corruption met directly by businesses is financial corruption in the form of demands for special payments and bribes connected with import and export licenses, exchange controls, tax assessments, police protection, or loans.
-The measure is most concerned with actual or potential corruption in the form of excessive patronage, nepotism, job reservations, exchange of favours, secret party funding, and suspiciously close ties between politics and business.
+The measure is most concerned with actual or potential corruption in the form of excessive patronage, nepotism, job reservations, exchange of favours, secret party funding and suspiciously close ties between politics and business.

-The corruption scores are given on a scale of 0 (highest potential risk) to 6 (lowest potential risk).
+The corruption scores are given on a scale of 0 (highest potential risk) to 6 (lowest potential risk) on a monthly basis.
+Half points are given.
+The monthly ratings are then aggregated using a simple average to create a single country score.